shaynarang/bot-o-mat-shaynarang/README.md

 - A robot can execute no more than five tasks at a time.
 - A robot performing multiple tasks simultaneously must complete the longest task of the batch in order to proceed to the next batch.

+## Deployment
+The application has been deployed to https://quiet-taiga-20534.herokuapp.com/.
+You can sign up using an example email address and create robots/assign tasks from there.
+If you would like to set it up on your machine, the instructions are below.

 ## Set Up
 - Clone the repository
 - Navigate to the directory